MicrosoftDocs/Contribute/Contribute/git-github-fundamentals.md

 ---
-title: Git and GitHub essentials for documentation
+title: Git and GitHub essentials for Microsoft Learn documentation
 description: This article explains an overview of Git,  GitHub repository, and how content is organized, and naming conventions used for Microsoft technical documentation. ms.topic: contributor-guide ms.prod: non-product-specific ms.custom: external-contributor-guide ms.date: 06/30/2017
 ---
-# Git and GitHub essentials for documentation
+# Git and GitHub essentials for Microsoft Learn documentation

 ## Overview

-As a contributor to Docs content, you will interact with multiple tools and processes.
+As a contributor to Microsoft Learn documentation, you will interact with multiple tools and processes.
 You'll work in parallel with other contributors on the same project, potentially the exact same content, even at the same time.
 This is all enabled through Git and GitHub software.

 Git is an open-source version control system.
 It facilitates this type of project collaboration through *distributed version control* of files that live in *repositories*.
 In essence, Git makes it possible to integrate streams of work done by multiple contributors over time, for a given repository.